nickmalleson/spatialtest/README.md

 ## Installing / Running

 The program requires Java version 1.7 or greater.
 (Older versions might work as well, but I've not tested them).
-The software doesn't need to be installed first.

 To run it: